This report format has been discontinued.

 About Monthly Housing Starts and Construction Data

-This enhanced report provides finalized housing data at a single point in time instead of preliminary data that was subject to later revision.
+This report provides finalized housing data at a single point in time instead of preliminary data that was subject to later revision.
 It represents the most recent month's activity with data tables organized according to a number of characteristics: by region, province, Census Metropolitan Area, and dwelling type.
 Housing starts statistics are organized to facilitate an analysis of monthly, quarterly and year-over-year changes, with actual and seasonally-adjusted housing starts data presented separately.
 Select under construction and absorption data is also included.

 We track housing starts to gain insight into housing supply.